-\\\\33.
-OPTIONAL DECORATING: If you have a router, you can install binding around edges of the guitar.
+33. OPTIONAL DECORATING: If you have a router, you can install binding around edges of the soundboard and/or back.
 This is not a necessary step, but it adds a lot to the appearance of the finished instrument.
 Use our Inlay Router Bit with the smaller bearing for this operation.
 Set the depth of cut to match the width of the binding strip, as shown in fig 33a.